 There are walking tracks with a number of breathtaking viewpoints over both bays.
 Several beaches and alcoves dot the dramatic shoreline, too.
 The beautiful beach at Crofts Bay is a glorious place to stroll on a sunny day.

-You can also search for accommodation in Port Campbell here.
 The most popular place to stay along the Shipwreck Coast is the small town of Port Campbell, in between Loch Ard Gorge and the London Arch.

 The Port Campbell Motor Inn is a great place to stay for those looking for a good night’s sleep at an affordable price.